bparanj/Essential-TDD/en/05-scanner/05-scanner.markdown

 end
 ```

+You can run this spec by typing the following command from the root of the project:

+$ rspec scanner_spec.rb

 The first spec does not do much.
 The main purpose of writing the first spec is to help setup the directory structure, require statements etc to get the specs running.
-You can run this spec by typing the following command from the root of the project:

-$ rspec scanner/scanner_spec.rb

 In your home directory create a .rspec directory with the following contents: